mietek/pol/README.md

 We are going to read a word from the input string, look up that word in the dictionary, and jump to the routine it specifies.
 Each routine will return to the top of the loop to read another word.
 We will be discussing many routines and it will be helpful to have a term to identify "return to the top of the loop to read another word".
 I will use the word RETURN; you should provide a standard macro or label in your program for the same purpose.

 Actually, you accomplish 2 purposes: you mark the end of a routine.
-And you identify the preceeding code as being a routine, as distinct from a subroutine.
+And you identify the preceding code as being a routine, as distinct from a subroutine.
 Thus, I use the word RETURN with a totally different meaning from the FORTRAN RETURN statement.
 I shall speak of EXITing from a subroutine.

 Included in your control loop should be a check that the parameter stack has not exceeded its limits.
 This is best done after RETURNing from a routine, and only needs to be done for routines that use the stack.
 Thus there are 2 possible RETURN points (actually 3).